PropelAuth/terraform-provider-propelauth/docs/resources/environment_level_auth_configuration.md

 ### Optional

 - `allow_public_signups` (Boolean) If true, new users will be able to sign up for your product directly in the PropelAuth hosted pages.The default setting is true for all environments.
+- `magic_link_expire_after_first_use` (Boolean) If true, an interstitial page to confirm the user is human when using magic link log in will be shown.
+We recommend having this setting enabled and is enabled by default for all new projects.
+- `magic_link_requires_interstitial` (Boolean) If true, the magic link a user receives will expire after the first time it is used.
+We recommend having this setting enabled and is enabled by default for all new projects.
 - `require_email_confirmation` (Boolean) If true, all users are required to have confirmed email addresses.
 Whenever PropelAuth doesn't know for certain whether a user's email address is in fact owned by them, PropelAuth will trigger an email confirmation flow.
 The default setting is true for `Prod` and `Staging` environments but is false for `Test` for ease of development.
 - `waitlist_users_require_email_confirmation` (Boolean) If true, all waitlisted users are required to have confirmed email addresses.
 Whenever PropelAuth doesn't know for certain whether a waitlisted user's email address is in fact owned by them, PropelAuth will trigger an email confirmation flow.
 The default setting is false for all environments.